-1. I don’t own a barbecue
+1. I don’t own a grill

-Not an in-ground, electric or even a hibachi.
+Not an in-ground, electric, or even a hibachi.
 You ever walk around the suburbs around 5 p.m. on a weekend in the summer?
 I guarantee you smell someone grilling faster than can say “white picket fence.”
-However, you won’t be sniffing or rubbing your eyes from smoke by my house.
+However, you won’t be sniffing or rubbing your eyes from the smoke by my house.
 No barbecue here and no interest.
-Shoot, we don’t even have a deck to put the it on.
+Shoot, we don’t even have a deck to put it on.